-We thank everyone that entered the 2016 Superior Fall Trail Race lottery.
-The lottery drawing took place on Friday March 11th, 2016 in accordance with our lottery protocol and procedures.
-Those selected have had their payment processed and their names added to the...
+We thank everyone that entered the 2022 Superior Fall Trail Race 26.2MI, 50MI and 100MI lottery.
+The lottery drawing took place in accordance with our lottery protocol and procedures as outlined HERE https://www.superiorfalltrailrace.com/registration-info/.
+Those...

 You have Successfully Subscribed!

 Superior Fall Trail Race

 (approx 4hrs North of Minneapolis, MN)

 September 11 & 12, 2020